 I live in West Seattle, with my wife and two cats.
 Contact me at email@example.com

 My name is Rebecca Watson.
-As a Pacific Northwest native, I have seen how the natural world we so identify with, can quickly disappear to misguided development.
+As a Pacific Northwest native, I have seen how the natural world we treasure can quickly disappear due to shortsighted decisions that benefit the few over the well-being of all.
 I believe human beings have a deep-rooted, connection to nature.
-Not only do we have an obligation to preserve and protect nature’s splendor, but we also need to make sure everyone has equal access to the wild.
+Not only do we all have an obligation to preserve and protect nature’s splendor, but we also need to make sure everyone has equal access to the wild.

 I studied art at Western Washington University (BA, BFA – Painting / Drawing / Printmaking) and Claremont Graduate University (MFA – Sculpture/Installation).
 Nature’s intersection with culture has always been important to my artwork.

-My partner and I started Sempervivus Art & Design in the early nineties.
-Initially, our work focused on garden/landscape design with an emphasis on educating the homeowner about environmentally sustainable gardening practices, but later evolved to encompass a wide range of creative endeavors.
+My partner and I started Sempervivus Art & Design in the early nineties, where our work focused on garden/landscape design with an emphasis on educating the homeowner about environmentally sustainable gardening practices.
+Later our business evolved to encompass a wide range of creative endeavors.
 I have worked as an artist-in-residence and as a project manager and designer on a variety of garden, exhibit, web and graphic design projects.
-A self-taught geek, I shifted to what I thought was a ‘short sabbatical from self-employment’ and an opportunity to learn.
+A self-taught geek, I shifted to what I thought was a ‘short sabbatical from self-employment’ and an opportunity to learn more about the digital world.
 I worked as a Web and Instructional Designer at Seattle University.
-I currently work for King County as a Web Designer/Developer, in support of the Public Health division – specifically the online training program, EMS Online and the Resuscitation Academy where the focus is saving lives.
-As a volunteer with SNA, I try to help save nature, in the city, one tree at a time.
+I currently work for King County as a user experience designer with the Design and Civic Engagement team.

 I live in West Seattle, share my life with my best friend Darwin, and various other flora, fauna and friends.
 Contact me at: firstname.lastname@example.org

 Kerry Bair *

 Janice & James Borrow *